Albania Turism

 Dhërmi Stories, tips, and guides

-The Ultimate Cheat Sheet on Travel in Albania
+Traveling to Albania: The Ultimate Cheat Sheet

 Traveling to Albania is an adventure that unveils breathtaking landscapes, rich history, and vibrant culture.
 This ultimate cheat sheet will guide you through everything you need to know for an unforgettable journey in this hidden Balkan gem.

-The Best Kept Secrets About Albania Holidays
+The Best Kept Secrets About Albanian Holidays

 Albania, a country rich in history, natural beauty, and cultural diversity, is gradually emerging as a sought-after destination for travelers looking for unique and off-the-beaten-path experiences.
 Despite its growing popularity, Albania still harbors numerous "best-kept secrets" that offer an authentic glimpse into its soul, far from the crowded tourist hotspots.
 Here are some of the treasures that make holidays in Albania uniquely enchanting:

-Diverse climate of Albania
+Climate of Albania

 Albania, a country located in the Western Balkans, experiences a diverse climate due to its unique geographical features, including its coastline along the Adriatic and Ionian Seas, its inland plains, and its high mountain ranges.
 The climate in Albania can be broadly classified into three main types: the coastal climate, the continental climate in the inland areas, and the mountainous climate in the higher elevations.

-The Castle of Kruja: A Gateway to Albania’s Illustrious Past
+Castle of Kruja: A Gateway to Albania’s Illustrious Past

 Perched majestically on a rocky outcrop above the town of Kruja, the Castle of Kruja stands as a sentinel to Albania's rich history and enduring spirit.
 This fortress is not just a testament to architectural prowess but also a symbol of national pride, having been the epicenter of Albania's fight against the Ottoman Empire under the leadership of the national hero, Skanderbeg.
 Join us as we explore the ramparts, museums, and legends that make the Castle of Kruja a must-visit for anyone intrigued by the tales of valor and resilience.